kallaway/100-days-of-code/log.md

 **Today's Progress as Published on Medium.com **:

-**Thoughts:** Finalized some GitHub practice with a friend.
-Looking forward to that happening.
-I continued my FreeCodeCamp journey by finishing a few lessons, and I have begun the 'Basic Front End Development Projects' of FCC.
-Last year I went ploughed ahead to working in JavaScript, but I've decided to complete the curriculum in sequential order hence the return to these three projects.
+**Thoughts:** Finalized some arrangements for GitHub practice with a friend, and I'm looking forward to that happening.
+I continued my FreeCodeCamp journey by finishing a few lessons, including picking up a few new ones, and I have begun the 'Basic Front End Development Projects' section of FCC.
+Last year I ploughed ahead to working in JavaScript, but I've decided to complete the curriculum in sequential order hence the return to the Basic Front End Dev Projects.
+The next step is to get set up in CodePen and then I should be ready to compose the tribute page project.

-**Link to work:**
+**Link to work:** Link to progress on FCC:  https://www.freecodecamp.com/gretchenmanco

 ### Day :